 Exercising reduces levels of the body’s stress hormones and produces endorphins which make you feel good and studies have shown that regular exercise reduces stress.
 There are so many different types of exercise that you’re sure to find the one that works for you.

-There are plenty of online exercise classes to take part in at the moment so why not try PE with Joe Wicks, a fun daily live streamed HIIT workout from The Body Coach, Rachel Lawrence Pilates or some home bodyweight exercises from This Girl Can.
-There are lots of other ideas over on the Sport England website.
+There are plenty of online exercise classes to take part in at the moment so why not try PE with Joe Wicks, a fun live streamed HIIT workout from The Body Coach, Rachel Lawrence Pilates or some home bodyweight exercises from This Girl Can.
+Running is a great stress reliever too.

 Do something you enjoy